glocurr2/gloriacurran/README.md

 # gloriacurran
 portfolio website

 The initial page of the website is index.php that is comprised of HTML, CSS, JavaScript, jQuery.
+The live version of the site is located at https://www.gloriacurran.com.

 This site displays my portfolio of past work.